"It's really the new flying etiquette": JetBlue among airliners requiring face masks on flights

 Hayes said any customers refusing to wear a mask will not be able to board.
 He also explained what would happen if a customer during the flight decides against wearing a mask.

 "If a customer does not wear a mask ...
-Then it's someone that we will not permit to fly on JetBlue again and we're going to be very clear about that," he said.
+Then it's someone that we will not permit to fly on JetBlue again," he said.

 While the number of travelers has doubled since the lowest point last month, it's still down 92% from 2019.
-U.S. airlines are losing up to $7 billion a month.
+U.S. airlines are losing up to $7 billion a month, Airlines for America said.

 "We have a massive threat to our industry," Hayes said.
 "I mean we are now entering the third month of effectively zero revenue.
 We have a new challenge ahead of us which is in the era of COVID-19, how do we get people comfortable that flying is safe?"